Why Consider Replacing Your Polycarbonate Roof With Glass?

 There are many articles which discuss the modern benefits of a plastic-like material commonly known as polycarbonate.
 While this substance does offer some cost-saving advantages, the fact of the matter is that tempered glass is often the preferred option in terms of windows and roofing.
 So, what are some of the reasons why replacing a polycarbonate roof with glass could be a welcome change for your conservatory?
 Let us take a look at some of the traits associated with glass as well as why it is the preferred solution.

 The "Clear" Difference

 Visibility is a major concern within any conservatory, and for good reason.
 The intention is to enjoy as much outside light as possible.
-Unfortunately, polycarbonate can become cloudy or "foggy" over time; particularly if it is exposed to the harsh ultraviolet rays of the sun.
-Glass has always provided superior levels of transparency; enabling your conservatory to reflect a clear and crisp appearance.
+Unfortunately, polycarbonate can become cloudy or "foggy" over time which can look unsightly; particularly if it is exposed to the harsh ultraviolet rays of the sun.
+Glass has always provided superior levels of transparency; enabling your conservatory to reflect a clear and crisp appearance all of the time.

 Glass is Less Susceptible to Heat Damage

 There can be times when your conservatory will have to endure a significant amount of solar heat during the warmer months of the year.
 The good news about glass is that its chemical properties make it highly resilient in regards to thermal damage.
 This is one of the main reasons why tempered glass is often used during the manufacture of cookware.
 Polycarbonate may be prone to warping if it is exposed to sunlight for extended periods of time and can become brittle because it does not have UV protection, unlike glass.
 This ultimately signifies that it will need to be replaced; a time-consuming and costly project.